-The school SENCo welcomes and encourages parents' involvement in their children's education and provision.
+The school SENCo encourages and welcomes parents' involvement in their children's education and provision.
 The SENCo works part-time and will always try to be available to meet parents, however, making an appointment will ensure she can be free to meet.